kasperfg16/p6-swarm/README.md

     a)

+    SSH onto the computer on the robot e.g. via the use of putty SSH client: <https://itsfoss.com/putty-linux/>

+    Then run the following command
+    ``` bash
+    python3 Reset_Teensy
+    ```

+2. Open a new terminal in root

+    a)

     Launch the rviz and joint state publisher

     ``` bash
     ros2 launch process_robot_bringup bringup.launch.py
     ```

-2. Open a new terminal in root
+3. Open a new terminal in root

     a)